martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/What’s new in the new Service Standard.md

   - /whats-new-in-the-new-service-standard/
 ---

-# What’s new in the new Service Standard

 The Government Digital Service recently launched a new version of the [Service Standard](https://www.gov.uk/service-manual/service-standard).
 What’s changed?

 - It’s now called the Service Standard, not the Digital Service Standard.
 This reflects the desire to create end-to-end services.
 This is better than creating digital services, and then (if you’re lucky) [considering assisted digital as an afterthought](https://www.martinlugton.com/assisted-digital-what-it-is-and-how-to-do-it-well/).
 People are encouraged to provide a joined up experience across channels.
 What’s the user experience like if a user phones or emails you?